 The Master of Finance program is ideal for students with a bachelor's degree in finance or with a quantitative background.

-The program thoroughly prepares students for entry and mid-level finance positions with a curriculum that focuses on technical mastery while also providing career and professional development.
+The program thoroughly prepares you for entry and mid-level finance positions with a curriculum that focuses on technical mastery while also providing career and professional development.

-The MFIN program is now accepting applications for Fall 2021.
+The MFin program is now accepting applications for Fall 2022.

 Applications are submitted online.
-The MFIN program has six rounds of application deadlines and it is your responsibility to ensure all parts of your application are completed by the stated deadline date.
+The MFin program has six rounds of application deadlines.
+It is your responsibility to ensure all parts of your application are completed by the stated deadline date.
 If you have any missing items by the deadline, your application will be considered in the next round.
 We encourage applicants to submit as early as possible.

 |Round 1: October 15|